chadrwalters/gmail2bear/README.md

 A Python application that automatically converts emails from Gmail to notes in Bear.

+> **Important**: This application requires macOS as it integrates with the Bear note-taking app, which is only available on macOS.
+The test suite also contains macOS-specific tests that must be run locally.

 ## Overview

 Gmail to Bear is a tool that monitors your Gmail inbox for emails from specific senders and automatically converts them into Bear notes using customizable templates.
 It helps you save time by eliminating the need to manually copy and paste email content into your note-taking app.